YellowApple/open-terraform/README.md

 An open-source (MPL) fork of Hashicorp's Terraform following their [change of license](https://www.hashicorp.com/blog/hashicorp-adopts-business-source-license)

-- Created and maintained by [Digger.dev](github.com/diggerhq/digger), an open-source CI runner for infrastructure-as-code
+Created and maintained by [Digger.dev](github.com/diggerhq/digger), an open-source CI runner for infrastructure-as-code

+> The license change is not retroactive.
+This means all source code and releases prior to the change remain under the MPL 2.0 license.
+You may continue to use those versions indefinitely under the original license. (from [Hashicorp's blog](https://www.hashicorp.com/license-faq#What-did-HashiCorp-announce-today-(Aug-10)))

 - HashiCorp's Website: https://www.terraform.io
 - Forums: [HashiCorp Discuss](https://discuss.hashicorp.com/c/terraform-core)
 - Documentation: [https://www.terraform.io/docs/](https://www.terraform.io/docs/)